 Fast forward to last month, the day I first met Bethany of Clean Canvas More Art… We spoke about my woes and what I wanted to accomplish with laser tattoo removal, and I mentioned that my middle finger’s ‘Fashion’ tattoo had blown out.
 A tattoo blowout is where the ink has bled and the lines have become blurred.
 In this case, the letters have spread and the ink moved down my knuckle, giving me what I like to call, a Smurf finger.
 The goal is to completely remove both my ‘Fashion’ and diamond tattoos from my fingers.
 We set our appointment for the following 2 weeks, and I was given instructions on what to expect.

-I can’t tell you that laser tattoo removal on your fingers is smooth sailing, nor can I tell you I took the pain like a G. It just didn’t happen.
-As you know, everyone has a different tolerance for pain, so even if I mention I felt no pain, it wouldn’t matter.
-You might feel something completely different.
-What I can tell you is, I am elated with the results.
+I can’t tell you that tattoo removal on your fingers is smooth sailing, nor can I tell you I took the pain like a G. It just didn’t happen.
+As you know, everyone has a different tolerance for pain, so even if I mention I felt no pain, it wouldn’t matter—you might feel something completely different.
+What I can tell you is, I am happy with the results.
 The above photo was taken yesterday.
 You can already see how faded the ink is.
-The diamond is still a bit red in color, but has completely disappeared at the top right corner.
+My diamond is still a bit red in color, but it has completely disappeared at the top right corner.